uc-cdis/cloud-automation/kube/services/fluentd/README.md

 # Some details

-Fluend is a daemon set that run in the kube-system namespace and would mount `/var/log` and `/var/lib/docker/containers` on the pod form the node and send the content up to CloudWatch Logs.
+Fluend is a daemonset that runs in the kube-system namespace and would mount `/var/log` and `/var/lib/docker/containers` on the pod from the node and send the content up to CloudWatch Logs.

 # To keep in mind

-A should should be used for the nodes to be able to talk to cloudwatchlog, they need basically list,read, and write access.
+Roles should be used for the nodes to be able to talk to cloudwatchlog, they need basically list,read, and write access.

 # fluentd setup

-Once the daemonset is up, logs should start populating cloudwatch under the fluentd Log group.
-If the group does not exist, then it'll be automatically created if the role has the right permissions.
+Once the daemonset is up, logs should start populating cloudwatch under the fluentd Log group, unless changed in the yaml file for something different.
+If the group does not exist, then it'll be automatically created if the role has the right permissions obviously.

 # More information